ImAvafe/OnyxUI/docs/utils.md

       return UDim.new(0, Themer.Theme.CornerRadius["1"]:get())
     end),

-    -- All properties from OnyxUI's `Base` component will now work.
+    -- All properties from OnyxUI's `BaseButton` component will now work.
   }))
+end
 ```

 ## Colors